otavioschwanck/new-file-template.nvim/README.md

 ## Quickly creating a new template

-Here is an example of me creating a javascript template.
+Here is an example of me creating a JavaScript template.

 ![image 2](https://i.imgur.com/H1pUkXw.gif)